Investment Bonds - Bond Investment Factfile

 - At maturity, any gain is added to normal income to see if this takes you into the higher rate tax bracket and if so marginal taxes become due (onshore bonds only)

-- Withdrawals do not affect or reduce enhanced tax allowances for pensioners
+- Withdrawals will not affect or reduce enhanced tax allowances for pensioners

 Can be held inside Trust: Yes